Language-Research-Technology/ldac-profile/profile/profile.md

 - MUST have a conformsTo which references the Collection profile URL

-- MUST have  a `datePublished` property (per RO-Crate) exactly one value which is a string that parses as ISO-8601 to the level of at least a year.
-E.g.: 2000, 2000-10, 2000-10-01T12:34:56+10

 - MUST have at least one `description` value which is a string with one or more characters

-- MUST have a `license` property with reference to an entity of type [File, DataReuseLicense] with an `@id` property that starts with `LICENSE.` and a `URL` property that is a valid URL

-- MUST have a `publisher` property (per RO-Crate) which MUST be have an ID which is a URL

 - MAY have one or more references to Collection or Object entities, which may be included in the crate or have MUST have @id properties which are URIs